SKIP_TO_MAIN_CONTENT

 At a glance

-Workload: Benchmark two LLMs head-to-head across HellaSwag, ARC, MathQA, TruthfulQA, DROP, GSM8K, and MMLU using lm-evaluation-harness Runner: gpu=l40s, cpu=4, ram=32, tenancy=spot ($0.016/min) Estimated cost: ~$1 per benchmark run (~1 hour, 100 examples per task)
+Workload: Benchmark two LLMs head-to-head across HellaSwag, ARC, MathQA, TruthfulQA, DROP, GSM8K, and MMLU using lm-evaluation-harness.
+Runner: gpu=l40s, cpu=4, ram=32, tenancy=spot ($0.016/min).
+Estimated cost: ~$1 per benchmark run (~1 hour, 100 examples per task).

-3. Generates comparison charts to visualize their relative performance
+3. Generates comparison charts showing relative performance

-4. Stores the results as GitHub workflow artifacts
+4. Stores results as GitHub workflow artifacts

-Workflow Implementation
+Workflow

 name: LM Eval Benchmarking